United States House of Representatives: Member officials

 The party with a majority of seats in the House is known as the majority party.
 The next-largest party is the minority party.
 The speaker, committee chairs, and some other officials are generally from the majority party; they have counterparts (for instance, the "ranking members" of committees) in the minority party.

 The Constitution provides that the House may choose its own speaker.
 Although not explicitly required by the Constitution, every speaker has been a member of the House.
 The Constitution does not specify the duties and powers of the speaker, which are instead regulated by the rules and customs of the House.
 Speakers have a role both as a leader of the House and the leader of their party (which need not be the majority party; theoretically, a member of the minority party could be elected as speaker with the support of a fraction of members of the majority party).
 Under the Presidential Succession Act (1947), the speaker is second in the line of presidential succession after the vice president.

-The speaker is the presiding officer of the House but does not preside over every debate.
+The speaker is the presiding officer of the House, but does not preside over every debate.
 Instead, they delegate the responsibility of presiding to other members in most cases.
 The presiding officer sits in a chair in the front of the House chamber.
-The powers of the presiding officer are extensive; one important power is that of controlling the order in which members of the House speak.
-No member may make a speech or a motion unless they have first been recognized by the presiding officer.
-Moreover, the presiding officer may rule on a "point of order" (a member's objection that a rule has been breached); the decision is subject to appeal to the whole House.
+The powers of the presiding officer are extensive.
+One important power is that of controlling the order in which members of the House speak: no member may make a speech or a motion unless they have first been recognized by the presiding officer.
+Also, the presiding officer rules on points of order a member's objection that a rule has been breached but these decisions are subject to appeal to the whole House.

 Speakers serve as chairs of their party's steering committee, which is responsible for assigning party members to other House committees.
 The speaker chooses the chairs of standing committees, appoints most of the members of the Rules Committee, appoints all members of conference committees, and determines which committees consider bills.

 Each party elects a floor leader, who is known as the majority leader or minority leader.
-The minority leader heads their party in the House, and the majority leader is their party's second-highest-ranking official, behind the speaker.
-Party leaders decide what legislation members of their party should either support or oppose.
+The minority leader heads their party in the House, and the majority leader is their party's second-highest-ranking official in the House of Representatives, behind the speaker.